 LOHR: Her bond was reduced from $7.5 million to $200,000.
 One of Hall's lawyers, J. Tom Morgan, says that amount was far too high.

-LOHR: The former superintendent denies that she was involved in or had any knowledge of cheating.
+LOHR: The former superintendent denies that she was involved in, or had any knowledge of cheating.
 But prosecutors say Hall was a full participant in the conspiracy.
-It involved altering students' answers and falsely certifying results so schools would appear to be performing better than they actually were.
+It involved altering students' answers, and falsely certifying results, so schools would appear to be performing better than they actually were.

 (SOUNDBITE OF FOOTSTEPS)

 LOHR: Earlier in the day, a couple of defendants covered their heads with umbrellas and coats as they hurried towards the jail.
 Other teachers walked determinedly, but made no comment.
-Several attorneys complained about the high bonds that some received, including Warren Fortson's client, who is facing a $1 million bond.
+Several attorneys complained about the high bonds that some received, including Warren Fortson's client, who was facing a $1 million bond.

-WARREN FORTSON: Well, I think the whole thing has turned into something rather ridiculous.
-That's all.
+WARREN FORTSON: Well, I think the whole thing has turned into something rather ridiculous, that's all.